thomasboevith/mytyping/README.md

 FILCO, Majestouch-2, tenkeyless (88 keys) and fullsize (105 keys), ISO Danish layout

-Replaced the controllers with The Pegasus Hoof (TKL) and Tiger Lily (Full Size) controllers from http://bathroomepiphanies.com/controllers/
+Replaced the controllers with The Pegasus Hoof (on tenkeyless) and Tiger Lily (on fullsize) controllers from http://bathroomepiphanies.com/controllers/

 ![My FILCO Majestouch-2 tenkeyless layout](filco_majestouch-2-tenkeyless-layout.png)